Mushow/PayMyBuddy/README.md

 To run the unit and integration tests for PayMyBuddy, follow these steps:

+1. Ensure you have **Java 17**, **Maven** and **MySQL** installed on your local machine.
+2. Clone the repository or download the source code to your local machine.
+3. Please make sure to change the database credentials within the `application.properties` under `src\main\resources`.

+    ```properties
+    spring.datasource.url=jdbc:mysql://localhost:3306/paymybuddy?useSSL=false
+    spring.datasource.username=root
+    spring.datasource.password=root
+    ```
+4. Navigate to the root directory of the project via command line or terminal.
+5. Run the following commands to execute the tests:

+    ```bash
+    mvn test
+    mvn verify
+    ```

+## Test Types

 1. **Unit Tests**: These tests are designed to test individual components of the application in isolation.
     - Run the command `mvn test` to execute all unit tests in the application.
 2. **Integration Tests**: These tests are designed to test the interaction between components and the overall behavior of the application.
     - Ensure that the application is configured to connect to an appropriate test database.
     - Run the command `mvn verify` to execute the integration tests.